vsmk98/QuorumNetworkManager/README.md

 2. `cd QuorumNetworkManager`
 3. `npm install`

+## Running

+Start the QuorumNetworkManager by running `node index.js`.

 # Performance analysis

 For the purpose of this project, several tools have been added to assist in determining whether certain use cases are appropriate w.r.t necessary performance.